 The exhibit opens at noon on Sept.
 6 with a reception and talk by Flory and concludes on Friday, Sept.
 30. Gallery hours are Monday through Friday from 1 to 5 p.m. or by appointment.
 Admission is free.

 Flory is a fine arts photographer who specializes in travel and sports photography.
 He has taught photography at Pacific University for more than 20 years and hopes his work will inspire a new generation of sports photographers and convey the drama and excitement implicit in an event of this magnitude.

-Located at the heart of Pacific University, the Kathrin Cawein Gallery of Art is integrated into the southeast corner of the Harvey W. Scott Hall.
+Located at the heart of Pacific University, the Kathrin Cawein Gallery of Art is integrated into the southeast corner of the Harvey W. Pacific Hall.
 The gallery is named honor of the late Kathrin Cawein of New York, who beyond being an accomplished printmaker and contributor to Pacific University, established an endowed scholarship for students of the arts at Pacific.
 The fund was established through the sale of her intaglio etchings and engravings during exhibits at Pacific, as well as from the proceeds of her estate after death in 1996.

 Gallery exhibits change regularly throughout the academic year and are provided at no cost to the public through the Art Department.
 For more information, please contact Emily Kramer at 503-352-1585 or email@example.com.